rwynn/monstache-site/src/config.md

 The URL to connect to MongoDB which must follow the [Standard Connection String Format](https://docs.mongodb.com/v3.0/reference/connection-string/#standard-connection-string-format)

-For sharded clusters this URL should point to the `mongos` router server and the [mongo-config-url](#mongo-config-url) option should be set to point to the config server.
+For sharded clusters this URL should point to the `mongos` router server and the [mongo-config-url](#mongo-config-url) option must be set to point to the config server.

 ## mongo-config-url

 string (default "")

-This config should only be set for sharded MongoDB clusters.
+This config must only be set for sharded MongoDB clusters.
 Has the same syntax as mongo-url.
-This URL should point to the MongoDB `config` server.
+This URL must point to the MongoDB `config` server.

 Monstache will read the list of shards using this connection and then setup a listener to react to new shards being added to the cluster at a later time.